Universality of Benign Overfitting in Binary Linear Classification: Recovering existing results for sub-Gaussian mixture models

 \textbf{Additional notation used in this section} For a random variable $X$, we use $\|X\|_{\psi_1}$ and $\|X\|_{\psi_2}$ to denote the sub-exponential norm and sub-Gaussian norm of $X$, respectively, which are defined as follows:

 For a random vector $X\in \R^p$, the sub-Gaussian norm of $X$ is denoted by $\|X\|_{\psi_2}$, whose definition is given by

 In this subsection, we will show that our general framework (Theorem~\ref{thm:noiseless-main} and Theorem~\ref{detail-noisy-main-1-simple}) applied to the sub-Gaussian mixture model recovers existing results in the literature.
-Through out this section, we make the following assumption.
-This is essentially the sub-Gaussian mixture model that was considered in most of the existing literature.
+Throughout this section, we make the following assumption.
+This includes essentially the sub-Gaussian mixture model that was considered in most of the existing literature.
+We note that our assumption is more general compared to the previous literature in terms of the choice of $W$ as noted in Section~\ref{sec:setting}.

-\begin{enumerate}[label=(sG), ref=(sG)] \item Suppose $\boldsymbol{z}= \Sigma^{1/2}\boldsymbol{\xi}$, where $\boldsymbol{\xi} \in \R^p$ has independent entries that have mean zero, unit variance, and $\|\xi_{j}\|_{\psi_2} \leq L$ for all $j= 1,\ldots, p$. \end{enumerate}
+\begin{enumerate}[label=(sG), ref=(sG)] \item Suppose $\boldsymbol{z}= W\boldsymbol{\xi}$, where $\boldsymbol{\xi} \in \R^p$ has independent entries that have mean zero, unit variance, and $\|\xi_{j}\|_{\psi_2} \leq L$ for all $j= 1,\ldots, p$. \end{enumerate}

 By Theorem~\ref{detail-noisy-main-1-simple} (more precisely, the exponential bound~\eqref{eq:testerrornoisygenexp} in its proof) and Lemma~\ref{lemm:esG-noisy-what-bound}, we obtain the following result.